 - Choose four ‘silent’ or ‘invisible’ characters such as Mary’s Mum, Joseph’s brother, a shepherd boy, and a camel boy who travelled with the wise men.

 As you can see, this can work for any Bible story.
 Most children will prefer to choose who they create.
 Some may like to make a set.
 Alternatively, you might like to make a set to send to someone for them to explore a story in a new way.

 What do you put on the inside of your books?
 Challenge people to create a book which reflects their character’s experiences in the story you are exploring.
 You could:

-· Draw ‘selfies’ they took at different points of the story
+- Draw ‘selfies’ they may have taken as different points of the story

-If you use this in a group of intergenerational service setting, you could get a team together one evening (with cake!) to make lots of blank books with different colour covers and have them in a basket on a table with pens for people to use them in the way which helps them explore.
+If you use this in an intergenerational group, you could get a team together one evening (with cake!) to make lots of blank books with different colour covers and have them in a basket on a table with pens for people to use them in the way that helps them explore.